If you're ready to ditch the NBN and are looking for a new wireless internet plan, you've come to the right place

 This Vodafone 5G home internet plan is only $5 more expensive than the provider's cheapest 5G home wireless offer, but those extra dollars go a long way.
 This plan costs $70 per month and offers unlimited data and speeds of up to 100Mpbs.

-If you sign up today, Vodafone will throw in the first month for free.
+If you sign up today, Vodafone will knock $15 per month off the price for the first six months.
 If you're a Vodafone Mobile customer, they'll knock $5 off the monthly cost of sticking with this plan.

 For comparison, here's how this plan compares to other affordable 5G options: